jeremehancock/web-stats-pilab/README.md

 # Web Stats - Pi Lab
 Bludit Plugin - Add your favorite web stats code (ex: [Statcounter](https://statcounter) to your website.
-You can also assign a port for your "Dev" node so the stats code will not be used.
+You can also assign a port for your "dev" node so the stats code will not be used.

-This plugin was built for [Pi Lab](https://pilab.dev)
+This plugin was built for [Pi Lab](https://pilab.dev).

 Compatibility: 3.9.x